AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/exception-handling.md

 ### ![correct](../../../assets/yes.svg) Logging always comes first

-This best practice prevents cases where another exception or fatal error is thrown before writing to the log.
+As a best practice logging always comes first in the code to prevent cases where another exception or fatal error is thrown before writing to the log.

 ```php
 try {